 While it is more durable that hardwoods, the main advantage to this material over wood is the density of the material.
 It allows us to create training tools that are more similar to the real weapons they're meant to represent in both weight and shape.
 We can make bokken that are thinner and feel more like shinken.

 A step above paper phenolic in durability, this material is made using layers of canvas impregnated with a phenolic resin.
-The texture of the sheets of canvas is visible in the material's surface.
+For martial arts purposes, this material is more than durable enough.
 This material is on par with paper phenolic in weight and feel and allows for us to create the same style of training tools.